Chickens for beginners

 It's all in the planning.

-While chicken keepers, including me, will tell you raising and caring for chickens is an entertaining hobby as well as a source of delicious, nutritious eggs, there are critical things to know before you start.
+Raising and caring for chickens is an entertaining hobby as well as a source of delicious, nutritious eggs.
+And there are critical things to know before you start.

 On this page, you'll find links to articles which offer important information as part of your planning.

-These articles are the basics of what you need to know.
+These articles are the basics.
 Read through them systematically, one section at a time.
-Don't try to do it all at once - there's a lot of information here.

-It may be tempting to skip some of the early ones, but knowing whether the law is on your side, and whether your family is likely to benefit from them, are critical issues.
+It may be tempting to skip some of the early ones, but knowing whether the law is on your side, and whether your family is likely to benefit from keeping chickens, are critical issues.

 Once you have the basics established you'll be able to move onto the more detailed topics.
 You'll find links to them at the bottom of all the pages on this website.